 Converting Offshores Platforms into Artificial Reefs

 In Gabon, Perenco and the National Parks Agency (ANPN) have signed a Memorandum of Understanding to conduct research work on the protection of marine ecosystems around oil platforms.
 This protocol is based on results from environmental studies carried out jointly by the ANPN, the National Geographic Society, the Waitt Institute and the Wildlife Conservation Society, which tend to show that offshore platforms - being areas preserved from fishing- constitute an environment conducive of marine biodiversity development.

 Agroforestry Project in the DRC

 In the DRC, Perenco has committed until 2020 to an agroforestry project on a surface of 900 hectares located on the Yema plateau in Muanda territory.
-This project of sustainable development aims to help the local community reach self-sufficiency in terms of fruit and vegetable production while using tree planting to counteract climate change.
+More than self-sufficiency, this project aims to teach autonomy to populations through reasoned and sustainable agriculture in terms of fruit and vegetable production while using tree planting to counteract climate change.